plane-paper/WatIsLife-Discord/README.md

 ## About
 A much easier render on Discord of the ongoing project [WatIsLife](https://github.com/plane-paper/WatIsLife).
 Requires some rights.

-Counts how many time you've said you want KYS.
+Counts how many time you've said you want to KYS.

-## Commands
+## Commands and Usage

+The only phrase that triggers a counter increment right now is "kill myself", in that exact fashion.
+I might add more keywords very soon.

 The bot has three commands:
 1. !depressionlevel - returns the count of the current user